THOM B. RACE STATUS

 At mile 2.5 you’ll come to a dirt road.
 Turn right for a slight downhill, then a quick left onto Red 1.
 At mile 3.5, you’ll merge with Red 2 for a very sharp left—almost a U-turn.
 Follow Red 2 back uphill.
 Around mile 3.7, Red 2 merges with the white-blazed Finger Lakes Trail.
 Stay on this trail—you’ll see both white blazes and Red 2 DEC markers—and pick up the pace as you cruise downhill into the bed of pines.

 Continue on the white-blazed FLT, even as Red 2 merges onto Yellow 4 near mile 4.6.
-Stay on the FLT until you reach Star Stanton Road—the wide dirt road at the top of the hill.
+Stay on the FLT until it splits with Yellow 4.
+Continue straight onto the smooth, wide, Yellow 4 and follow this trail until you reach Star Stanton Road—the wide dirt road at the top of the hill.

-For trail marathon runners, there is a “baby loop” once you have completed three laps of the course.
-Continue the same way from the start as before, up Hammond Hill Rd., left onto Blue 1, then merge *left* onto Yellow 6 at the intersection–not right onto Yellow 5 as before — continuing 100 yards until a left at Yellow 1 and down to the finish.
-Markings will be a separate color from the main course, with a warning sign.
+For marathon runners, there is a “baby loop” once you have completed the three main loops.
+Continue the same way from the start as before, up Hammond Hill Road, left onto Blue 1, then merge LEFT onto Yellow 6 at the intersection–not right onto Yellow 5 as before—continuing 100 yards to a left at Yellow 1 and then down to the finish.
+Markings will be a separate color from the main course, with an arrow sign you can’t miss.

 - Look for ribbons and flags marking the trail or you’ll end up off course!
 As with all trail runs, it’s on you to pay attention.

 - Mud, treacherous footing, fallen logs, vicious mother ruffed grouse, and vehicles at road crossings are all possible hazards.

 - Carry a water bottle, as it could be hot.
 Bring warm layers, as it could be cold.
 Bug spray is usually welcome.